Someone asked what I remember as the best times of my life.

-In those five months, I wrote and recorded over 50 songs, made huge improvements in my instrumental skills, read 20 books (some of which changed my life), lost 20 pounds, and got into the best physical shape of my life.
+In those five months, I wrote and recorded over fifty songs, made huge improvements in my musicianship, read twenty books (one of which changed my life), and got into the best physical shape of my life.
 Not only that, but I was the happiest I’d ever been.

 When I was 27, I moved to the woods of Woodstock and did that again.
 Months and months of lovely solitude.
 That’s how I started CD Baby.

 It’s not that I hate people.
 The other best times in my life were with people.
 But it’s interesting how many highlights were just sitting in a room, in that wonderful creative flow.
 Free from the chatter of the world.

 No updates.
 No news.
 No pings.
 No chats.
 No meetings.
 No surfing.
 No blogs.